magento/knowledge-base/src/Troubleshooting/known-issues-patches-attached/magento-commerce-cloud-v2.3.5-graphql-caching-invalidation-not-working.md

 ---
 title: Magento Commerce Cloud v2.3.5 GraphQL caching invalidation not working
-labels: Magento Commerce Cloud,patch,troubleshooting,GraphQL,cache invalidation
+labels: GraphQL,Magento Commerce Cloud,cache invalidation,patch,troubleshooting
 ---

 This article provides a patch for the issue where GraphQL `` GET `` request returns outdated information, if the customer changes product information.